-Section 44 of the NSCA allows the CNSC to make regulations, with the approval of the Governor in Council, in a variety of areas.
-Clause 43 of Bill C-21 adds to section 44 areas in which regulations can be made in this manner:
+Section 44 of the NSCA allows the CNSC to make regulations, with the approval of Cabinet, in a variety of areas.
+Clause 43 adds areas in which regulations can be made in this manner including:

-- the designation, or the suspension and revocation of the designation, of nuclear security officers (new section 44(1)(m.1)); - the powers, duties and functions of nuclear security officers, both on- and off-site (new section 44(1)(m.2)); - the carrying, handling, use, storage and transportation of firearms, prohibited weapons and prohibited devices by nuclear security officers, including those who are members of an on-site nuclear response force and those who are not, in the exercise of their powers or the performance of their duties, including the equipment that is to be provided to them (new sections 44(1)(m.3) and 44(1)(m.4)); - the designation, or the suspension or revocation of the designation, of nuclear security officers as peace officers (new section 44(1)(m.5)); - the handling of complaints relating to the conduct of nuclear security officers in the exercise of their powers or the performance of their duties and functions as peace officers (new section 44(1)(m.6)); and - the management of authorizations granted to licensees who operate high-security facilities to allow for the acquisition, possession, transfer and disposal of firearms, prohibited weapons and prohibited devices, including the powers, duties and functions of the Registrar of Firearms in relation to these authorizations and the obligation of licensees to report to the CNSC (new sections 44(1)(m.7) to 44(1)(m.9)).

-2.4 IMMIGRATION AND REFUGEE PROTECTION ACT (CLAUSES 44 TO 55)

-2.4.1 Transborder Criminality (Clauses 44, 45 and 47 to 49)
+- the designation, or the suspension and revocation of the designation, of nuclear security officers (section 44(1)(m.1)); - the powers, duties and functions of nuclear security officers (section 44(1)(m.2));

+- the carrying, handling, use, storage and transportation of firearms, prohibited weapons and prohibited devices by nuclear security officers, including those who are members of an on-site nuclear response force and those who are not, in the exercise of their powers or the performance of their duties, including the equipment that is to be provided to them (sections 44(1)(m.3) and 44(1)(m.4)); - the designation, or the suspension or revocation of the designation, of nuclear security officers as peace officers (section 44(1)(m.5)); - the handling of complaints relating to the conduct of nuclear security officers in the exercise of their powers or the performance of their duties and functions as peace officers (section 44(1)(m.6)); - the management of authorizations granted to licensees who operate high-security facilities to allow for the acquisition, possession, transfer and disposal of firearms, prohibited weapons and prohibited devices, including the powers, duties and functions of the Registrar of Firearms in relation to these authorizations and the obligation of licensees to report to the CNSC (sections 44(1)(m.7) to 44(1)(m.9)). - 2.4 IMMIGRATION AND REFUGEE PROTECTION ACT (CLAUSES 44 TO 55) - 2.4.1 Transborder Criminality (Clauses 44 and 45, and 47 to 49)

-Under section 4(2)(c) of the Immigration and Refugee Protection Act (IRPA), the Minister of Public Safety and Emergency Preparedness - as opposed to the Minister of Immigration, Refugees and Citizenship, who is responsible for the majority of the IRPA - is responsible, among other things, for the establishment of policies relating to inadmissibility to Canada on the grounds of security, organized criminality, and violating human or international rights.
-Clause 44 amends section 4(2)(c) of the
+Clause 44 amends section 4(2)(c) of the IRPA to add transborder criminality to the list of grounds of inadmissibility for which the Minister of Public Safety and Emergency Preparedness is responsible for establishing enforcement and inadmissibility policies.
+The Minister of Public Safety and Emergency Preparedness, as opposed to the Minister of Immigration, Refugees and Citizenship who is responsible for the majority of the IRPA, is responsible, among other things, for the establishment of policies relating to inadmissibility to Canada on the grounds of security, organized criminality, violating human or international rights or, now, transborder criminality (section 4(2)(c)).